An alkaline phosphatase (ALP) test measures the amount

 kidneys .
 It also is made by the

 makes more ALP than the other organs or the bones.
 Some conditions cause large

 amounts of ALP in the blood.
 These conditions include rapid bone growth (during

-puberty), bone disease (osteomalacia or
+puberty), bone disease (such as

 calcium is in the blood (hyperparathyroidism), vitamin D deficiency, or damaged liver cells.